 Eventually I was able to manage few colorful phrases for Elena’s education.
 “He’s just a maggot in the discharge from a buzzard’s cunt” was a favorite.

 Finally it was time to stop.
 “We’re in Richmond’s holding now,” Katherine fumed that night.
 “But no sign that he’s doing anything.
 The coward.”
 The last she said more quietly.
 We were camped with a handful of other traveling parties, in a campsite that was almost a town of its own accord.
 A cluster of wagons in the center provided food, drink, and other hospitality, unburdened by taxation.
 On my previous times through these parts the camp had been upbeat and boisterous, but tonight even the pickpockets went about their business in grim silence.

-I squatted on the trampled ground, watching the people around us, never letting the fire dazzle my eyes.
+I sat delicately on a saddlebag watching the people around us, never letting the fire dazzle my eyes.
 On the other side of the camp a man started singing a patriotic song, and soon his mates shouted along, their voices a challenge to the darkness.
 “We shall always be!” the chorus went.
 “We shall always be!”
 With each time through more of the camp joined, until even I shouted along, so that I would not be the one not shouting along.